 Section 2.1 Simple Interest

-To determine the amount of interest one should pay for the use of someone else's money, one model is to base the amount of interest according to two conditions:
+To determine the amount of interest one should pay for the use of someone else's money, one model is to base the amount of interest according to two conditions:- interest should be directly proportional to the length of time over which the money is lent

 - interest should be directly proportional to some rate which is based upon the borrower's perceived ability to repay and based upon current market conditions.